-Figure 9.10 - Final energy consumption for passenger transportation under different demand assumptions between the BAU and 80P scenarios developed on both the business-as-usual growth in demand and the reduced growth variant (BAU-Low and 80P-Low).
+Figure 9.10 and Figure 9.11 compare the evolution of energy consumption for passengers and freight between the BAU and 80P scenarios developed on both the business-as-usual growth in demand and the reduced growth variant (BAU-Low and 80P-Low).
 In passenger transportation, the difference in energy demand between the current trend and the low demand growth variants is mainly associated with a reduction in the use of fossil fuels in 2030.
 This supports the previous observation that low-carbon technologies, such as electricity, will not be significant game changers in passenger transportation over the next decade, unless there is a strong push through legislation or regulation.
 By 2050, in the BAU-Low case, the reduction in demand will proportionally affect all energy sources, reducing fossil fuels slightly more (-23 %) than renewables (-15 %), while for 80P, bioenergy remains almost untouched as demand for electricity decreases by almost 40%.